image bio

 By OBGYN and fertility specialist Dr. Kenosha Gleaton

 It’s important that you’re nurturing your body as best as you can in the weeks and months postpartum.
 Your hormones are changing, your body is healing, and it’s likely that you aren’t getting a ton of sleep.
-Let’s talk about why postpartum nutrition is so important for everyone, regardless of if you’re breastfeeding or not.
+Let’s talk about why postnatal vitamins and supplements are so important for everyone, regardless of if you’re breastfeeding or not.

 What are postnatal vitamins?